manjaro-sway/manjaro-sway/README.md

 this is an approach to create a regular manjaro sway built - with to following paradigms:

-- try to use a decent cli solution whenever available and commonly acceptable
+- use a decent cli/tui solution
-- always use convention that can be overridden by configuration
+- convention overrideable by configuration
-- allow opt outs for all tooling and configuration
+- prepare opt out
-- build everything in automation (iso images, packages)
+- build everything in automation

 ## where can I download an iso?